zverinec/interlos-web/README.md

 1. that you can access index.php with index.php and / path
 2. that PHP is running
 3. that you cannot access other files in directory by direct path
-4. that scripts works - renamess .htaccess in proper time (permission to the parent dir must be set correctly).
+4. that scripts works - renames .htaccess in proper time (permission to the parent dir must be set correctly).

-Running the contest
+After the contest
 -------------------

 1. Disable CRON job.